Transform your health with our #1-rated Forks Meal Planner. Click here to try it FREE for 14 days!

 • For White Mac and Cheese Sauce, place potatoes in a steamer basket in a large saucepan.
 Add water to saucepan to just below basket.
 Bring to boiling.
 Steam, covered, 8 to 10 minutes or until very tender.
 Transfer potatoes to a blender; cool.
 Add the next five ingredients (through cayenne pepper).
 Cover and blend just until smooth.
 Season with salt.
 Transfer sauce to a saucepan; heat until thickened and warmed through.

-• For the pasta, in a small saucepan bring vinegar and maple syrup to boiling.
+• For the pickle, in a small saucepan bring vinegar and maple syrup to boiling.
 Remove from heat.
 Stir in radishes and garlic; cover and set aside.

 • Prepare pasta according to package directions.
 Reserve 1 cup pasta cooking water.
 Drain pasta; return to pot.
 Add White Mac and Cheese Sauce; toss to coat.
 Add pasta cooking water a little at a time if needed to make creamy.